Local context: support notes for the Financial Resilience Index

 Auditors VFM assessment

-Lower assessment, the higher the risk
+Lower assessment, higher risk

 • As there is no single governance judgement this indicator provides a proxy to support the understanding of resilience.